Taormina Itinerary: Make the Most of Two Days in Taormina (2025)

 The closest international airport to Taormina is the one in Catania, roughly one hour by car.

-You might be relying on public transport during your time in Sicily.
-In that case, you can catch the bus from the airport to Catania center and then the train to Taormina, which only takes about 35 minutes.
+If you plan to not rent a car and only use public transport during your time in Sicily, you can catch the bus from the airport to Catania center and then the train to Taormina, which only takes about 35 minutes!

 If you’ve chosen to rent a car during your time in Sicily — which I strongly recommend — you can pick it up at the airport in Catania and drive to Taormina.